Events

 Registration: 8:00 a.m.
 Program: 8:30 a.m. to 3:30 p.m.

-• James Wyble III, Vice President, Americas Region, Westinghouse, and lead for AP1000 project development in North America -- the AP1000 is the model that PSEG Nuclear is proposing to use for the fourth reactor to be built at its Salem County complex;
+• James Wyble III, Vice President, Americas Region, Westinghouse, and lead for AP1000 project development in North America; Victor Ibarra, Senior Manager, Advanced Nuclear Technology, Clean Air Task Force;

 • Ken Robell, Vice President of Academic Affairs, Salem Community College, which has run a nuclear technology training program in partnership with PSEG Nuclear since 2010;